Desiree Linden

-Desiree "Des" Nicole Linden (née Davila; born July 26, 1983) is an American long-distance runner.
+Desiree "Des" Nicole Linden (née Davila; born July 26, 1983) is an American long-distance runner, author, and podcaster.
 She represented the United States in the 2012 London Olympics and the 2016 Rio de Janeiro Olympics women's marathon.
 In 2018, she won the Boston Marathon, becoming the first American in 33 years to win the woman's category in the event.
 She holds the women's 50K world record of 2:59:54.
+The 2025 Boston Marathon was her final professional road race.

+In January 2023, Linden began a podcast called "Nobody Asked Us" with fellow runner Kara Goucher.
+In the podcast, Linden and Goucher discuss a wide range of topics related to running and elite running performances.
+The first three episodes were released on January 11, and new episodes are released weekly.

 Early career

-Desiree Davila was born in San Diego, California.
+Desiree Davila was born in Chula Vista, California.

 High school

 In high school Davila ran track and cross country, and played soccer.
 She ran a sub-5 minute mile as a high school freshman and graduated from Hilltop High School in 2001.
 At the CIF California State Meet she was a finalist all four years.
 In both 1998 and 1999 she was 8th in the 1600.
 1999 saw her also attempt to double in the 800 meters, finishing last after being depleted from the 1600.
 In 2000, she improved that to 5th.
 Her best finish was 4th in 2001 in the 3200.